Help center

 Is there a free trial?

-Plus and Pro plans both include a 14-day free trial.
-No credit card is required until your trial ends.
-If you cancel during the trial, you won't be charged.
+Both Plus and Pro include a 14-day free trial.
+No credit card is needed until your trial ends.
+Cancel during the trial and you won't be charged a thing.

 How do I cancel?

 Cancel any time from your Shopify admin under Apps → Billing.
-There are no contracts, cancellation fees, or minimum commitment periods.
-Your store will revert to the Free plan at the end of your current billing cycle.
+No contracts, no cancellation fees, no minimum term.
+Your store drops back to the Free plan at the end of your current billing cycle.

 Where is my data stored?

-Your configuration data is stored in a PostgreSQL database hosted by Heroku in the EU (Ireland).
-Customer date selections are written directly to your Shopify orders and are never stored in our database.
-All data is permanently deleted when you uninstall the app.
-See our Privacy Policy for full details.
+Your settings are stored in a PostgreSQL database hosted by Heroku in the EU (Ireland).
+Date selections your customers make are written directly to your Shopify orders and are never stored in our database.
+Everything is permanently deleted when you uninstall the app.
+See our Privacy Policy for the full picture.